Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Is heli-skiing available from Alyeska?

 Yes, and it's world-class.
-The Chugach Mountains surrounding Alyeska are one of the planet's premier heli-skiing destinations, with vast glaciated terrain, massive vertical descents, and snow measured in double-digit metres.
+The Chugach Mountains surrounding Alyeska are one of the planet's premier heli-skiing destinations, with vast glaciated terrain, huge vertical descents, and snow measured in double-digit metres.
 Several operators run from Girdwood, offering single-day and multi-day packages.
 Experience in steep, off-piste terrain and avalanche awareness are prerequisites.
 This is big-mountain heli-skiing at its most raw and rewarding.

 Can I see the Northern Lights from Alyeska?